CrayLabs/SmartSim-Scaling/driverdataaggregation/README.md

                                  all physical cores for each client thread
 ```

-So for example, the following command could be run to execute a battery of
+For example, the following command could be run to execute a battery of
-tests in the same allocation
+tests in the same allocation.
+As mentioned before, the number of tests executed are
+made up of all permutations of the given list inputs.

 ```bash
 python driver.py aggregation_scaling_python_fs --exp_name='aggregation-scaling-py-fs-batch' \